purdue-biorobotics/flappy/README.md

 Flappy Hummingbird: An Open Source Dynamic Simulation of Flapping Wing Robots and Animals

-This still work in progress.
+This is still work in progress.
 Full version will be released by May 20th 2019 and presented at ICRA2019.

 Coding Rule:
 http://google.github.io/styleguide/cppguide.html